Try This at Home

 - Gravitational Wave Public Alerts You can also view LIGO/Virgo candidate detections online.
 The page includes possible source locations and the percent likelihood of the specific type of event detected (black hole-black hole merger, black hole-neutron star merger, neutron star-neutron star merger, or something in between, called the 'mass gap').
 Bookmark this page today!

 Interactive Activities, Games, and Ways to Help LIGO:

 - Gravity Spy Help LIGO scientists search for gravitational waves by finding different kinds of "glitches" found in real LIGO data.
 By identifying glitches, you will help train LIGO's computers to find gravitational wave signals more efficiently!
 Get started today!
-(Brought ot you by Zooniverse.)
+(Brought to you by Zooniverse.)

 - Build an interferometer (Method A -- Glue; Method B -- Magnets)

 - Black Hole Hunter Brought to you by Cardiff University

 - Black Hole Master Brought to you by Laser Labs, the makers of the Detection Alert iPhone and Android Apps

 - Space-Time Quest Brought to you by Laser Labs, the makers of the Detection Alert iPhone and Android Apps